natemiller1/GethLab/README.md

 ```
 eth.coinbase
 ```
-Go to the google sheet and copy the admin.addPeer code in its entirety and enter in the console
+Go to the google sheet and copy the admin.addPeer code from the enode column in its entirety and enter in the console

 check that the nodes are connected: